Lynching of Charles Bannon: Lynching

 Bannon was first housed in the Williston jail, which was more secure than the one in Schafer, but had been moved back, on January 23, 1931, for his arraignment on six murder charges.
-His father, deputy Peter Hallan, and a suspected thief were there as well.
+Bannon, his father James, Deputy Sheriff Peter Hallan, and Fred Maike, who was in jail on theft charges, were there as well.
 On January 29, between 12:30 and 1 AM, a well-organized group of more than 75 men came to the jail with over 15 cars, waking sheriff Syvert Thompson, who lived nearby.
 As he went over to the jail, he was captured and taken away.
-The mob broke down the door, took deputy Hallan away, and then broke down the door to the cell.
+The mob broke down the door, took Deputy Hallan away, and then broke down the door to the cell.
 Bannon surrendered, asking the mob not to harm his father.
-He was dragged from the jail with a noose around his neck and taken to the Haven farm, but the person taking care of the farm threatened to shoot if they crowd didn't leave.
+He was dragged from the jail with a noose around his neck and taken to the Haven farm, but the person taking care of the farm threatened to shoot if the crowd didn't leave.

 Bannon was then taken to the Cherry Creek bridge, a new high bridge half a mile from the jail, that had been built the previous summer.
-He was pushed over the side and hanged; according to authorities, whoever tied the hangman's know must have had "expert knowledge".
+He was pushed over the side and hanged; according to authorities, whoever tied the hangman's knot must have had "expert knowledge."
 His body was later taken for burial in Williston.

+According to the book "End of the Rope," by Dennis Edward Johnson (revised second edition, 2020, published by Crain Grosinger Publishing), there were several reasons why the mob was incited to lynch Charles Bannon.
+One of the reasons for the lynching, as noted in the book, was that many in the community suspected that Bannon was responsible for a house fire in rural McKenzie County, in 1925, that killed the children of one family.
+The parents had gone to Watford City and upon returning home, found the house burned and the children nowhere to be found.
+Bannon had worked for the family.
+The speculation as to Bannon's responsibility in the house fire was also reported in a July 10, 1988 Williston (North Dakota) Herald article entitled "Fair Project Recounts 1930's Murder and Lynching" and a subsequent 1988 letter-to-the-editor of the Williston Herald, in response to the article, entitled "Mob Justice Means Whole Story Won't be Known" by Audrey Amlien Allex.
+Although there is incorrect information regarding the number, ages and/or gender of the children in the July 10, 1988 newspaper article and the recollections in "End of the Rope," the Thursday, October 22, 1925, edition of the McKenzie County Farmer newspaper reported that the fire occurred on October 19, 1925, and that the children lost in the fire were those of Mr. and Mrs. John [Ingeborg] Amlien.
+The children were [Karen-]Julia, 14 years old, George, 12, Elmer, 8 and Jennie, 5; two boys and two girls.